GrafeasGroup/packer-legacy/README.md

 ~/workspace/packer-legacy $ export VAGRANT_BOX_NAME='grafeas/legacy'

+# Set the semver-style version of the Vagrant box (e.g., 1.0.1)

+~/workspace/packer-legacy $ echo '1.0.1' > ./VERSION

-# Build it
+# Build / publish it

 ~/workspace/packer-legacy $ make vagrant

-# Then publish it

-~/workspace/packer-legacy $ make vagrant-push
 ```

 Once it's tested and deemed in good working order, mark it as stable with `make vagrant-release`.